dbushell/dbushell-2k15/src/data/blog/2012/2012-02-19-designing-operating-systems.md

 ![Windows 8 Logo](/images/2012/02/windows-8-logo.png)

-<blockquote><p>It was important that the new logo carries our Metro principle of being “Authentically Digital”.
-By that, we mean it does not try to emulate faux-industrial design characteristics such as materiality (glass, wood, plastic, etc.).</p></blockquote>
+It was important that the new logo carries our Metro principle of being “Authentically Digital”.
+By that, we mean it does not try to emulate faux-industrial design characteristics such as materiality (glass, wood, plastic, etc.).

 If it wasn't for the incredibly cheesy "Authentically Digital" line I'd say that was a deservedly accurate jab at Apple.
 I make no comment on how usable either system will proved to be, I only note that Microsoft find themselves in the unusual position of taking a refreshing step forward in UI design, while Apple seem hell-bent on designing themselves into a tediously well veneered corner.

 ## Regarding the Web

 Last year I highlighted several challenges we'll face in [web design for 2012](/2011/12/15/web-design-2012-and-beyond/) with a side note on why we must avoid the Apple influence and instead pay more attention to Microsoft, however untrendy that may be.
 I also wrote [Resolution Independence](http://coding.smashingmagazine.com/2012/01/16/resolution-independence-with-svg/) for Smashing Magazine to primarily champion further scalable graphic usage on the web.